squirrels-nest/squirrels-nest.github.io/docs/topics/project-file.md

 Only the **project_variables** section is required (though there isn't much purpose for a project without a datasets section).

 This file can be templated with Jinja.
-For instance, you can write a section in a separate file and use [Jinja's include](https://ttl255.com/jinja2-tutorial-part-6-include-and-import/) to include it into `squirrels.yml`.
+For instance, you can write a section in a separate file and use [Jinja's include](https://ttl255.com/jinja2-tutorial-part-6-include-and-import/) to include it into "squirrels.yml".

-These sections are described in detail below.
-Use the right-side sidebar to jump to a specific section.
+The sections are described in detail below.
+Use the right sidebar to jump to a specific section.

 ### project_variables